Anthony-CamembearGames/Electric-Image-Method/README.md

 # Electric-Image-Method

-This python program calculates the electrical capacitance matrix of a set of conductive spheres.
+This python script calculates the electrical capacitance matrix of a set of conductive spheres.
 See http://en.wikipedia.org/wiki/Capacitance for more on the theory.

 ### Updates